 /Detelina Kamenova, media relations, International Elias Canetti Society, journalist/

-- What do you think gives a literary festival the strength to survive 15 consecutive years?
+- What do you think gives a literary festival the strength to survive for 15 consecutive years?

-- What do you know about the Literary Festival organised by the International Elias Canetti Society?
+- What do you know in particular about the festival organized by the International Elias Canetti Society and what is its place among other literary festivals in Europe and Bulgaria?

 - What do you expect from the live meetings with the audience in Ruse?